apostrophecms/apostrophe-saml/README.md

 If you have checked all of the above and it still doesn't work, you might need to do some custom massage on the profile object.
 You can extend or override the `adjustProfile` method of this module as you normally would when extending Apostrophe; see the source for more information.

 ## Changelog

+### 2.2.1

+* Adds option to prevent overrides of Apostrophe database properties once set.
+See "Disabling field updates" docs section for more.

 ### 2.1.1